-In terms of how much extra you would need to pay to add this feature to your "regular" plan, Aviva was the only insurer of the 8 we surveyed that does not charge a higher premium for this flexibility.
+In terms of how much extra you would need to pay to add this feature to your "regular" plan, Singlife with Aviva was the only insurer of the 8 we surveyed that does not charge a higher premium for this flexibility.
 However, it does double the excess you'll need to pay before they will cover the cost of repair if you choose an unauthorised workshop.
-Following Aviva, we found FWD and DirectAsia to charge the least to add the ability to get your car repaired at your preferred workshop.
+Following Singlife with Aviva, we found FWD and DirectAsia to charge the least to add the ability to get your car repaired at your preferred workshop.

 |Insurer||Additional Cost to Use Driver's Preferred Workshop|

 |Singlife with Aviva||S$0|